hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   + migrates the whole configuration by default (can be adjusted) when installing Braiins OS+
   + migrates the network configuration by default (can be adjusted) when uninstalling Braiins OS+
   + parameters are available to customize the process
-  + turns on autotuning on default power limit (1420W) when installing Braiins OS+
+  + turns on autotuning with default power limit (1420W) when installing Braiins OS+

   - no batch-mode (unless you create your own scripts)
   - requires a long setup
-  - does not work on miner with locked SSH
+  - does not work on miners with locked SSH

 .. _ssh_package_environment:
 =========================